eunho26/eunho26.github.io/_projects/phd.md

 https://scholar.google.co.kr/citations?user=14WuFEkAAAAJ&hl=ko
 This project, led by **[Seungbin You](https://scholar.google.co.kr/citations?user=14WuFEkAAAAJ&hl=ko)**, focuses on the design and development of a Plate Harmonic Reducer.

-In addition, we have completed a follow-up study that further advances this concept by emphasizing the unique advantages demonstrated in the original results, and we are currently preparing for its presentation.
+Conventional harmonic drives, while precise, suffer from bulky axial lengths and efficiency drops at lower reduction ratios.
+This research series introduces a breakthrough **Axial Deformation mechanism**, transforming the traditional cup-shaped gear into a flat, plate-like form.
+By leveraging Kirchhoff-Love plate theory and innovative contact geometries, these studies provide a complete roadmap from theoretical invention to industrial optimization.

 ---

 # Revolutionizing Robotic Actuation: The Next-Gen Plate Harmonic Reducer (PHR)

 As robotics demand increasingly compact, lightweight, and high-precision components, traditional speed reducers are hitting their physical limits.
 Our research team presents a paradigm shift in strain wave gearing through a series of **three pivotal studies** on the **Plate Harmonic Reducer (PHR)**—a novel architecture that redefines the standards for robotic joint modules.

----

-### 📍 Integrated Research Synopsis: Overcoming the "Axial Barrier"

-Conventional harmonic drives, while precise, suffer from bulky axial lengths and efficiency drops at lower reduction ratios.
-This research series introduces a breakthrough **Axial Deformation mechanism**, transforming the traditional cup-shaped gear into a flat, plate-like form.
-By leveraging Kirchhoff-Love plate theory and innovative contact geometries, these studies provide a complete roadmap from theoretical invention to industrial optimization.

 ---